 Click here for access to the confidential NWU Invention Disclosure Form.

-Policies, procedures, guidelines and statements of the trio
+Policies, procedures, guidelines

 The Technology Transfer and Innovation Support Office is the custodian for the operational implementation, quality assurance, monitoring and review of 3 specific policies.

 These Policies, Procedures, guidelines and statements stipulate the operational actions adopted by managerial structures of the NWU in order to achieve synergy and alignment across the business units and to ensure that quality assurance processes are in place.